sumgup/MySecondLife/_posts/2019-10-22-CreatingContractsForYourMindPomodoro.md

 Here are my conditions to read this blog post:

-1. Do not think :thought_balloon: about Elephant :elephant: .
+1. Do not think about Elephant.
 2. Don't use your mobile while reading this post.

 I am sure for some of you elephant would have appeared in your mind or you have started cursing me thinking who am I to tell you.
 Controlling mind has always been problematic for me.